 Simon joined Horwich Farrelly in 2015 from Greenwoods.
 With over 30 years litigation experience acting on behalf of insurers and self insureds Simon is a recognised expert in the field of occupational disease, employers and public liability.
 He undertakes large loss and complex claims and is an expert on costs.
 Notable cases include Pirelli General plc v Gaca (2004), an employer’s liability claim which allowed the defendants to take account of payments under ill health policies, and Harland & Wolff plc and Another v McIntyre (2006) and Chandler v Cape Plc.
 Simon was appointed Deputy District Judge in 2013.

-John is a Partner in the Dispute Resolution team, focusing on corporate and commercial disputes including breach of contract and tortious claims, civil injunctions, recovery of corporate assets, fraud investigations, shareholder and partnership disputes.
+John leads the Dispute Resolution team, focusing on corporate and commercial disputes including breach of contract and tortious claims, civil injunctions, recovery of corporate assets, fraud investigations, shareholder and partnership disputes.
 He also represents directors and former members of limited liability partnerships when claims are brought against them.
 John is experienced in litigation in all courts and a number of tribunals and he has a track record for successfully resolving matters at mediation.
 John has a diverse client base, acting for two international energy providers, FTSE 100 and Euro 200 companies including leading names in the brewing and leisure sectors, shareholders of SMEs, partners and directors of professional firms.

 Partner & Head of Fraud